Eat like a Tanzanian with this traditional Kashata recipe.

 Every culture (and every person) has a favorite sweet treat.
 Depending on where you’re from, chocolate-chip cookies, éclairs, rich chocolate brownies, or a dulce de leche-drenched cake might be the preferred indulgence, the sugary pick-me-up you can find in almost every café, bakery, or corner store.

 In Tanzania, a perennial (and ubiquitous) sweet snack is kashata, a coconut or peanut-based confection that’s somewhere between a bar and a candy.
-Whip some up at home and indulge your Tanzanian sweet tooth!
+Whip some up at home – it’s the perfect food to indulge your Tanzanian sweet tooth!

 2 c. sugar